Royal Staff Reportedly Called to Palace for Emergency Meeting

 The meeting marked the dissolution of Parliament for the General Election.

-As for Prince Philip, he was on royal duty today when he opened the new stand at Lord's cricket ground.
+As for Philip, he was on royal duty today when he opened the new stand at Lord's cricket ground.

 The 95-year-old Duke of Edinburgh quipped just before he pulled a cord to part a small curtain.
 "You're about to see the world's most experienced plaque-unveiler," he joked.

-Note: UPDATE: According to BBC's Peter Hunt, a staff meeting will be held at Buckingham Palace around 10 a.m. local time.
-Hunt is reporting that there "is not cause for concern regarding the health of Queen Elizabeth II and Prince Philip" despite increasing speculation.